sequentialread/picopublish/ReadMe.md

 Uploading files requires entering a password.
 The password is saved in LocalStorage of your browser after you enter it the first time.

 Optionally supports [💥PoW!
-Captcha](https://git.sequentialread.com/forest/pow-captcha) to prevent bots from scanning the uploaded files.
+Captcha](https://git.sequentialread.com/forest/pow-captcha) to prevent bots from scraping the uploaded files.